 - A. Paid Release Time.
 Employees will be provided a reasonable amount of paid release time during their normal working hours to meet with the union steward and/or staff representative to process a grievance.
 In addition, employees will be released during their normal working hours to prepare for and attend meetings or hearings scheduled by management for the following: - 1.
-Informal grievance resolution, grievance meetings, alternative dispute resolution meetings, mediation sessions and arbitration hearings, in accordance with Article 30, Grievance Procedure, and held during his or her their work time; - 2.
+Informal grievance resolution, grievance meetings, alternative dispute resolution meetings, mediation sessions and arbitration hearings, in accordance with Article 30, Grievance Procedure, and held during their work time: - 2.
 Management scheduled investigatory interviews and/or pre-disciplinary meetings, in accordance with Article 29, Discipline, and; - 3.
-Negotiations in accordance with Article 37, Mandatory Subjects. - B. When an employee is employees are subpoeneed as a witness witnesses on behalf of the Union in an arbitration case, the employee employees may appear without loss of pay if he or she appears they appear during his or her their work time, providing the testimony given is related to his or her their job function or involves matters he or she has they have witnessed, and is relevant to the arbitration case.
+Negotiations in accordance with Article 37, Mandatory Subjects. - B. When employees are subpoenaed as witnesses on behalf of the Union in an arbitration case, the employees may appear without loss of pay if they appear during their work time, providing the testimony given is related to their job function or involves matters they have witnessed, and is relevant to the arbitration case.
 Every effort will be made to avoid the presentation of repetitive witnesses. - C. Notification.
-An employee will obtain prior approval from his or her their supervisor before attending any meeting or hearing.
+An employee will obtain prior approval from their supervisor before attending any meeting or hearing.
 All requests must include the approximate amount of time the employee expects the activity to take.
 As determined by the supervisor, any University business requiring the employee's immediate attention must be completed prior to attending the meeting or hearing.
 Employees will suffer no loss in pay for attending management scheduled meetings and hearings that are scheduled during the employee's work time.
 Attendance at meetings or hearings during the employee's non-work hours will not be considered as time worked.
 An employee cannot use a state vehicle to travel to and from a worksite in order to attend a meeting or hearing unless authorized by the University.

-If the amount of time an employee spends attending meetings or hearings is affecting his or her their ability to accomplish his or her their assigned duties, the University will not continue to release the employee and the Union will be notified.
+If the amount of time an employee spends attending meetings or hearings is affecting their ability to accomplish their assigned duties, the University will not continue to release the employee and the Union will be notified.